hamidzangiabadi/sailfish-optimization-algorithm/README.md

 # sailfishOptimizer

-A multi-objective feature selection algorithm using Sailfish optimizer
+A feature selection algorithm using Sailfish optimizer and SVM